 Regular, on-time payments affect your credit history in a positive way, and since student loans often come with a low monthly payment amount, paying back the loan can be easy for those starting out with a job that has a decent salary.
 This is important for many reasons, but especially because people graduating from college often have a less than favorable credit score and need a way to raise that score.

 Although repayment of student loans can be difficult, if a student begins their career with a decent-paying job, paying back their student loan should not be difficult.
 Even with the statistics listed above, the majority of students pay back their student loan eventually.
-However, the rising cost of college and stagnant salaries mean that the problems associated with student loans will likely continue, at least until we can find a solution.
+However, the rising cost of college and stagnant salaries mean that the problems associated with student loans will likely continue, at least until there is a better solution.